bbauska/meta-react-basics/README.md

   alt="."
   width="30%" />
 </p>
-In this section (03), you learned how to install the react-router library and neutralize some of the key functionalities to create a navbar.
-Now you're ready to learn about more efficient ways for users to navigate your apps.
+<p>In this section (03), you learned how to install the react-router library and neutralize some of the key functionalities to create a navbar.
+Now you're ready to learn about more efficient ways for users to navigate your apps.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ section: 04 of module 3 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2>04.
 Solution: Creating a route</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-Here is the Contact.js file:
+<p>Here is the Contact.js file:</p>

 ```
 1.  function Contact() {